 About swimming lessons

-Baby swim classes are designed to get your baby used to the water, help them learn swimming strokes, and to teach them safety and how to survive in the water.
+Baby swim classes are designed to get your baby used to the water, help them learn swimming strokes, and teach them safety and how to survive in the water.
+Baby swimming lessons generally start at around 6 months.

 Usually lessons involve a small group of parents and babies who learn through fun activities and play.